Skip to main content

 The block is inserted and begins generating from the incident’s context.

 AI blocks aren’t a black box.
-Open a block’s details to see:
+Open a block’s details for a short description of what the block is for, plus:

-• The sources it drew on (incident data, the incident Slack channel, and the bridge-call transcript when available).
+• The sources it drew on: incident metadata, timeline events, the incident Slack channel, and the bridge-call transcript when available.

 • The system prompt behind the block, so you know how it was instructed to write.